rumca-js/RSS-Link-Database/README.md

  - Link rot is real.
 My links may be not working after some time
  - Is the data relevant, or useful for anyone?
  - Either we would like to record data from 'well established sources' or gather as many links as possible.
 I think web engines do it?
 We cannot gather too much data, as it can destroy our potato servers.
+ - there are other RSS solutions like 'feedly', but it is an app, not data.
+You cannot parse it, you do not own the data, you can only do things that feedly allows you to do

 # Ending notes